Brad Pitt, Courteney Cox Reportedly Get Flirty Amid Kate Hudson Romance Rumors

 Ever since news broke that Brad Pitt and Angelina Jolie were splitting, romance rumors about the man twice voted People magazine’s Sexiest Man Alive have swirled.
 The latest reports are linking Pitt to both Courteney Cox and Kate Hudson.
-And in the case of Cox, it’s a tad awkward because she just happens to be a close friend of Brad’s ex-wife Jennifer Aniston.
+And in the case of Cox, it’s a tad awkward because she just happens to be a close friend of Brad’s ex-wife, Jennifer Aniston.

 Courteney and Brad reportedly began their alleged flirtation during a chance encounter.
-And even though Pitt was at one time wed to Cox’s best friend Jennifer Aniston, Yahoo reported that Brad is allegedly “crushing hard” on Courteney.
+And even though Pitt was at one time married to Cox’s best friend, Jennifer Aniston, Yahoo reported that Brad is allegedly “crushing hard” on Courteney.

 Pitt and Cox have a relationship dating back to when he began dating Jennifer, which was in 1998.
 But when the two reunited recently at a ROCK4EB! charity event in Malibu, “sparks” of attraction reportedly flew.
 The celebrities at that event ranged from Cindy Crawford, and Heidi Klum to Brad’s buddy Sting, but an insider quoted by Yahoo said that it was Courteney to whom Pitt “was glued” during the event.